A guide to electric vehicle grants and incentives

 Through the SEAI, the Government offers a funded support scheme assisting residents and homeowners with installing an EV charge point at their property.

-There are grants of up to €600 available to assist with the cost of installing a home charger for new and second-hand BEVs and PHEVs.
+There are grants of up to €600 available to assist with the cost of installing a home charger.

 In order to qualify, there are certain criteria you must meet.

-- You must have off-street parking: This grant will only cover off-street installation on private or rented properties (once you have permission from the landlord).
+- You must have off-street parking: This grant will only cover off-street installation on private or rented properties (once you have permission from the landlord) and the charger must be connected back to the home of the applicant.

 Not only will these grant units cover the bulk of your wallbox cost, but they will also help lower the cost of charging your EV.